-It’s a good rule of thumb, although I must admit I am not always abiding to this rule.
+It’s a good rule of thumb, although I must admit I am not always abiding by this rule.
 And if you counted with me that is a maximum of 3 times mentioning the same topic.
 More is overdoing it.
 Really.

 Sometimes you reread your text and you notice the repetition of a certain keyword.
 A great website to look for synonyms is Thesaurus.
-And Google translate will give you synonyms for English words as well.
+And Google Translate will give you synonyms for English words as well.
 It doesn’t matter what language you supposedly want to translate it to.

 Read your text out loud.
 You will quickly notice whether the cadence is smooth enough.
 Stumbling means that you have to look critically at the text again.

 11. Some WordPress standards should be changed immediately

 WordPress adds a couple of standard phrases that are not meant to be left as they are.
 “Just another WordPress site” is one of them.
 It’s the subtitle of your website and if you have no idea what to change it in, then remove it.
 No problem.

 Another standard is “Uncategorized”.
 Make a couple of categories that will be logical groups for your website and choose one that you will probably use the most.
 Make that your standard, what you can change in the first line of > Settings > Writing.